Docs Performance Testing

 CAPABILITIES=performance \

-API_TOKEN Integration token (create via Admin UI > Integrations)
+API_TOKEN Integration token of type test_runner (create via Admin UI > Integrations)

-SHARED If true, accepts tasks from all namespaces
+SHARED true If true, accepts tasks from all namespaces

-NAMESPACE If not shared, only accepts tasks for this namespace
+NAMESPACE Required when SHARED=false.
+Only accepts tasks for this namespace

-For detailed setup instructions, see Integrations.
+For the full runner env var reference (TLS, polling mode, reverse mode, labels, drain timeout), see Integrations.
 For deployment architecture details, see Scaling Architecture.

 Scheduling